-A non-refundable registration fee of $135 will be charged upon registration.
+A non-refundable deposit of $100 towards the workshop fee will be charged upon registration.

-Full payment of fees is due December 2, 2017.
-The Banff Centre reserves the right to cancel your place if full payment has not been received by this date.
-The $135 registration fee will be applied to your account, and is non-refundable.
+Full payment of fees is due December 2, 2019.
+Banff Centre reserves the right to cancel your place if full payment has not been received by this date.

 Single rooms may be available upon request for an additional fee.

-Banff Centre reserves the right to cancel a program up to 7 days prior to program start date if there is insufficient enrollment.
-If the program is cancelled all registrants will receive a full refund of any program fees paid.
-Banff Centre is not liable for any personal/travel expenses incurred.
+Banff Centre reserves the right to cancel a program up to seven days prior to program start date if there is insufficient enrolment.
+If the program is cancelled, the application fee and non-refundable deposit will be retained, but all other program fees will be refunded upon cancellation.
+Please note that Banff Centre is not liable for any personal/travel expenses incurred.